rebelsky/csc322-jekyll/_dev/_prelim/prelim.20.md

     * What do you hope to accomplish in the coming week?
     * What obstacles stand in your way?
     * What resources do you need to help you accomplish your work?
-* For Tuesday: Read Chapter 4 of POODR.
+* For Thursday: Read Chapter 4 of POODR.

 ### Good things to do